Mount Royal (electoral district): History

-The electoral district was created in 1924 from Jacques-Cartier and Westmount—Saint-Henri ridings.
+The electoral district was created in 1924 mostly from Jacques-Cartier, Westmount—Saint-Henri and Laurier—Outremont ridings, with small parts taken from St. Antoine and St. Lawrence—St. George.
 The electoral district was actually abolished twice since 1924, in 1966 and in 1987; however, the district to replace it kept the same name and incumbent both times.
+Between the 1935 and 1949 elections, the riding did not contain any of the Town of Mount Royal, and was instead based in Notre-Dame-de-Grâce and Montreal West.

 This riding remained largely intact during the 2012 electoral redistribution, losing a small (uninhabited) territory to Outremont.

 Former boundaries

 Members of Parliament

-This riding has elected the following Members of Parliament:
+This riding has elected the following members of Parliament:

 Election results

 Note: Conservative vote is compared to the total of the Canadian Alliance vote and Progressive Conservative vote in 2000 election.

 Note: Canadian Alliance vote is compared to the Reform vote in 1997 election.

 Note: Social Credit vote is compared to Ralliement créditiste vote in the 1968 election.

 Note: Ralliement créditiste vote is compared to Social Credit vote in the 1963 election.

 Note: NDP vote is compared to CCF vote in 1958 election.

 Note: Progressive Conservative vote is compared to "National Government" vote in 1940 election.

 Note: "National Government" vote is compared to Conservative vote in 1935 election.